stites/kmonad/doc/contributing.md

 - If you intend to start anything larger than a small improvement, let us know in Issues.
 We might be able to help, but more importantly it will prevent duplication of efforts.
+### Branches
+- Please submit any purely documentation updates directly to `master` (nothing that would require a recompile).
+- Please submit small fixes or improvements to `develop`
+- There are feature branches for larger multi-day projects.
+If you are working on it alone, it's probably easiest to work on a personal fork.
+If you want to collaborate with other users, feel free to contact me and I can create branches on my `kmonad`, or you can collaborate on your own fork.
 ## KMonad-architecture specific
 - Buttons should exist in a vacuum, if at any point you try to get 1 button to check what another button is doing, you are doing something wrong.
 Perhaps